-Timing: Preparation of Lower and Moderate Income Affordable Housing Resources packet/marketing materials in both English and Spanish by December September 20232.
-Annually email resources to housing stakeholders; annually rReview available resources to update packets to ensure that the most recent information is being disseminated and email resources to housing stakeholders, including those identified in Program HE.2, in 2023, 2025, 2027, and 2027.
+Timing: Preparation of Lower and Moderate Income Affordable Housing Resources packet/marketing materials in both English and Spanish by March 2024.
+Review available resources to update packets to ensure that the most recent information is being disseminated and email resources to housing stakeholders, including those identified in Program HE.2, in 2023, 2025, 2027, and 2027.
+Funding: General Fund